 Agriculture and fishing make up most of the economy, and there’s growth in mineral mining and energy.
 The professional environment operates under the Employment Act of 1978.
 Very few changes have been made to these laws since they were put in place.
 With consistent laws and ease of investment, finding a start in the country is possible for new employers from around the world.

 According to Papua New Guinea labor laws, employment contracts can be written or verbal.
 While you can verbally form an employment agreement, you must keep a written record of the terms mentioned in the contract.
-If the agreement is written, you must maintain two copies for your records and one for the employee.
+If the employment contract is written, you must make two copies – one for your records and one for the employee.

 Employment contracts can last for a specified or unspecified amount of time, and they need to include all critical employment information.
 This information includes the following details:

 - The names of both parties